-It seems funny to me, that one of the greatest examples of this is a secular theme, yet Christians often will pride themselves on their giving ways.
-Too often, those who don't know Christ and His ways are able to exemplify this concept much better than many Christians.
+It seems funny to me that one of the most excellent examples of this is a secular theme, yet Christians often will pride themselves on their giving ways.
+Too often, those who don't know Christ and His ways can exemplify this concept much better than many Christians.
 The bottom line is pride.

-The philosophy was very well put in the movie, Pay It Forward.
-We should be paying it forward, because the moment we begin to pay it forward, we will begin to be rewarding ourselves.
-If not in this lifetime, we are building up treasures in heaven.
-Recently an article in a magazine talked about this lady who spends every morning packing hundreds of home-made lunches.
-She takes these lunches around her town where the homeless live, and hand delivers them a sack lunch.
-For many of these people, this is the only meal they get all day.
+The Movie, Pay It Forward put the philosophy very well.
+We should be paying it forward because the moment we begin to pay it forward, we build up treasures in heaven.
+Recently an article in a magazine talked about this lady who spends every morning packing hundreds of homemade lunches.
+She takes these lunches around her town where the homeless live and hand-deliver them a sack lunch.
 Not only does she give them a meal, she often hugs them and listens to them.
-Wow, what an amazing Christian example, yet I don't know if she is a believer or not.
-Still this is what Christians should aspire to be, servants of God's people.
+Wow, what a fantastic Christian example, yet I don't know if she is a believer or not.
+Still, this is what Christians should aspire to be servants of God's people.
 God's people are not just other Christians, but every single human He created!

-There are hundreds of ways we can do stuff just like that, but are so involved in ourselves, that we forget to store our treasures in heaven, and bless others.
+There are hundreds of ways we can do stuff like that, but we are so involved in ourselves that we forget to store our treasures in heaven and bless others.

 - Pay for the person's meal in line behind us at a fast food place